mdaeron/D47crunch/README.md

 ## Installation

-At some point in the near future, this should do the trick:
+This should do the trick:

 ```bash
 pip install D47crunch
 ```

-For now:
+Alternatively:

 1. download the [current branch] or the [latest release] and unzip it
 2. rename the resulting directory to `D47crunch`